rwaldron/tc39-notes/es8/2017-03/mar-23.md

 AWB: I'm not sure what your ask is at this point.

-MPT: My ask is "do we want to move forward with this API module or do we want to simplify it"
+MPT: My ask is "do we want to move forward with this API module or do we want to simplify it?"

-BT: I think in light of Brendan's concern, we should decide whether we should be in the business of making more big APIs
+BT: I think in light of Brendan's concern, we should decide whether we should be in the business of making more big APIs.

 YK: I don't think Brendan would say there shouldn't be *some* new APIs here.